Procedurally-Generated-Human/HashSafe/README.md

 	never stored), using the same master password it also genrates a key (using 100,000 iterations of Sha256) for encrypting and decrypting all of your account passwords which are stored as encrypted bytes in the database.
-	The Key is also never saved and is only created when you enter you the master password.
+	The Key is also never saved and is only created when you enter your master password.